herbncrypto/matienzo.org/_drafts/2016-02-18-rhizome-social-media.markdown

 * represents conversations and material culture
 * opportunity to embrace history

+Nathan Jurgensen
+* focus on importance of consent
+* tools w value have ootential to cause harm
+* relationship to personal vulnerability - there are stakes for getting this wrong that relate to personal safety
+* "it's life and death when archiving is done wrong"

 Contrast between dynamic practices of presentation and preservationists and ones based in static acts